frirsta/e-commerce/README.md

 - [**Credits**](#credits)

 # Project

-## This is not a real company or brand.

 Welcome to Beauty Pronounced!
 Beauty Pronounced is a clothing / beauty brand.
 The website / brand is for those who want to keep up with the latest fashion trends and look amazing.

 <br>